MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/payables-how-work-checks.md

 6. On the **Cheque** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 7. If your printer is set up to print cheques, choose the **Print** button.
 Otherwise, choose the **Send to** button, select the **PDF Document** option, choose the **OK** button, and then print the PDF document.

-    The physical cheques can now be sent to the suppliers for processing.
-Proceed to post the payment as applied to the supplier and thereby paid in the system.
+    The physical cheques can now be sent to the vendors for processing.
+Proceed to post the payment as applied to the vendor and thereby paid in the system.
 8. Choose the **Post** action.

-Fully applied supplier ledger entries and bank ledger entries are created.
+Fully applied vendor ledger entries and bank ledger entries are created.

 > [!NOTE]
 > If you want to print and pay cheques in more than one currency from different bank accounts, you must run the **Print Cheque** batch job separately for each currency and specify the appropriate bank account.